dmbarbour/glas/docs/GlasApps.md

 An implementation might involve a secure hash of `[Seed, N, Secret]`, where Secret is obtained from `"/dev/random"` or a configurable source when the application starts.
 In a distributed runtime, all nodes share the secret.

-## Background Calls
+## Background Transactions

 In some use cases, we want an escape hatch from transactional isolation.
 This occurs frequently when wrapping FFI with 'safe' APIs.
 We might support HTTP GET within a single transaction, trigger lazy computations, or manually maintain a cache.
-To support these scenarios, I propose a reflection API:
+To support these scenarios, I propose a reflection API to run a transaction prior to the calling transaction:

-* `sys.refl.bgcall(ProcRef, List of Args) : Result` - asks the runtime to call the indicated method in a separate transaction, wait for commit, then continue the current transaction with the result.
-The args and result must be global scoped.
+* `sys.refl.bgcall(StaticMethodName, List of Args) : Result` - asks the runtime to call the indicated method in a separate transaction, wait for commit, then continue the current transaction with the result.
+If the caller aborts, e.g. due to read-write conflict with a concurrent transaction, an incomplete bgcall may be aborted.
+If bgcall aborts, it is implicitly retried.
+In general, args and result must be non-linear and global scoped.
-  * *ProcRef* - I propose initially `rpc:MethodRef`, binding to 'rpc' interface (non-interactive: 'cb' will diverge with error).
-This leaves an opportunity to extend ProcRef with scripts or staging.

-This is compatible with transaction-loop optimizations.
-We can use a stable bgcall in the incremental computing prefix.
-In case of a stable non-deterministic bgcall, we can fork the caller per result.
-Intriguingly, we can also use an *unstable* bgcall with a stable result in an incremental computing prefix, e.g. to continuously process a queue in the background while the caller is waiting on some condition.
+  * *StaticMethodName* - for example 'n:"MethodName"' in the abstract assembly, subject to namespace translations.
+The indicated method will receive the same 'sys.\*' environment passed to application 'step', independent of the caller's environment.

-The bgcall logically runs before the caller.
-It's time travel of a very limited nature.
+The bgcall logically runs before the caller, time travel of a limited nature.
 There is risk of transaction conflict, a time travel 'paradox' where the bgcall modifies something the caller previously observed.
-In this case, the caller is aborted, and the result is dropped.
-In context of a transaction loop, the caller is rolled back and replayed from point of conflict, which might result in another conflict.
-Use of bgcall can benefit from manual caching to ensure expensive results aren't lost, and to mitigate thrashing where computations would repeatedly conflict.
+In this case, we still commit the bgcall, but then we abort the caller.
+In context of transaction loops, we rollback and replay the caller from where change is observed.
+If careless this leads to data loss or thrashing, but is easily mitigated by manual caching.

+Insofar as paradoxes are avoided, background transactions are compatible with transaction-loop optimizations: a bgcall with stable results can be part of an incremental computing prefix, and a non-deterministic bgcall can fork a stable caller per result.
+Intriguingly, only the result needs to be stable: the bgcall could be processing an event queue in the background and returning 'ok' every time, modeling a background 'step' function active only while a caller is waiting.

 ## Time